Bulwark-OS/Bulwark-OS/README.md

 # bulwarkOS &nbsp; [![bluebuild build badge](https://github.com/connorethanjay/bulwarkOS/actions/workflows/build.yml/badge.svg)](https://github.com/connorethanjay/bulwarkOS/actions/workflows/build.yml)

-bulwarkOS is a desktop Linux operating system intending to replicate the compartmentalization threat model established by distributions like [Qubes OS](https://www.qubes-os.org/).
-It is built using BlueBuild and shipped as a set of OCI bootable containers, using Fedora Atomic Desktop's base images as a starting point.
-Currently a work-in-progress with a website coming soon.
+bulwarkOS is a desktop Linux operating system intending to replicate the compartmentalization threat model established by distributions like [**Qubes OS**](https://www.qubes-os.org/).
+It is built using BlueBuild and uses [**secureblue**](https://secureblue.dev/) with nvidia-open drivers (Turing & later) as a starting point.
+This is more intended for my personal use, and is a work-in-progress.

 ## Installation